Aspasia1337/IATResolution/README.md

 This behavior is expected when a binary reconstructs its imports at runtime.

 This behavior is commonly referred to as runtime IAT resolution.

 ---
 ## Initial Analysis: Static Inspection and Its Limits

-At this juncture, static analysis has already sounded a clear alarm: the Import Address Table is far too sparse to account for the binary’s actual behavior.
-To uncover the truth beneath this deceptive surface, one must follow the execution path dynamically, observing how the program evolves in memory.
+At this point, the Import Address Table is too sparse to explain the observed behavior.
+Runtime tracing is required to understand how the program operates.

 ### Stage 1: Bootstrap Phase and Minimal Resolver Setup

-Every **dynamic import resolver** hinges on a critical **bootstrap phase**, a brief but essential execution window whereby just enough functionality is provisioned to assemble the entire import infrastructure.
-This phase is not about performing substantive work yet; rather, it is about **silently laying the groundwork**, meticulously preparing the environment without revealing any explicit intent.
+As with most runtime resolvers, execution begins with a small bootstrap routine whose purpose is to obtain the minimal functionality required to initialize the resolver.

 In this particular binary, the bootstrap logic is deliberately concealed within what initially appears to be an ordinary initialization routine.
 Near the program’s entry point, we encounter a function executing a handful of **seemingly mundane operations**: retrieving a few module handles, resolving a couple of function pointers, clearing memory regions, and conducting a series of checks.

-Statically, the routine appears ordinary because it performs only a few initialization steps.ç
+Statically, the routine appears ordinary because it performs only a few initialization steps.

 The screenshots below capture this function as observed through static analysis.
 The control flow is linear and straightforward, API usage minimal, and there is no clear indication that a comprehensive import resolution mechanism is being constructed beneath the surface.